CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 To ward off DDoS attacks, Bandwidth Management SHOULD allocate available bandwidth between different communication partners and protocols.

-In order to fend off DDoS attacks with very high data rates, mitigation services SHOULD be purchased through major Internet service providers (ISPs) and their use SHOULD be regulated in contracts.
+In order to fend off DDoS attacks with very high data rates, mitigation services SHOULD be purchased through larger Internet Service Providers (ISPs) and their use SHOULD be regulated in contracts.

 #### NET.1.1.A31 Physical separation of security segments (CIA)